 While voice recognition based on AI learning is great in some situations, it’s not discriminating enough for others.
 For example, if you wanted to protect your car from being stolen, voice biometrics has little to offer on its own.
 However, a fingerprint sensor instead of an ignition key is a highly secure means to prevent theft.
 The same car could also harness voice identification to help you pick the best tunes through the hi-fi system.
 Imagine combining different types of biometrics like voice and fingerprint, and you could pay a toll and a drive-through for your food while listening to music you have asked for!

-As biometrics are more widely used in everyday applications, crooks, spies and those who want to cause trouble become increasingly clever in the ways they will try to hack a system.
+As biometrics are more widely used in everyday applications, crooks, spies and those who want to cause trouble have become increasingly clever in the ways they will try to hack a system.
 Since then there have been several instances where biometric data has been left vulnerable to attack.
 British Airways and the Mariott Hotel Group have both been fined for data breaches under GDPR, and in both cases, biometric data was involved.

 One protection against a data breach is to ensure that all data is kept off the cloud.
 Our biometric readers meet the highest standards of security, combining cutting edge technology with the best biometric components.
 We are very proud of our fingerprint readers which we design ourselves in France and are manufactured entirely within Europe.
-We use patented encryption technology with a highly accurate algorithm, which never span a complete image of a persons fingerprint.
+We use patented encryption technology with a highly accurate algorithm, which never scans a complete image of a person’s fingerprint.
 Furthermore, it’s not possible to use any fingerprint data outside of the system.
 This means that the system is protected against hacking.

 The emergence of HAL?